barriosjorge/gmt_docs/src/software_development/hdk_example.rst

     The navigator app allows you to run instances of multiple panels at the same time.
 However, you will need to specify a different ``--port`` for each instance to avoid port collision errors.
 Also, note that the navigator app will reuse the internal data server for multiple instances, so if you close the initial instance, the data server may become unavailable for the other panels.

-You should now get a beautiful `true` or `false` rendered on the screen indicating the pilot light status.
+You should now see `true` or `false` string rendered on the screen indicating the pilot light status.
+But the UI can render more than strings.
+A more extensive example that shows the status of the motor and LED lights can be found in the HDK vis package ``https://github.com/GMTO/ocs_hdk_dcs``.